How do you clear up baby acne?

 Newborns still have many maternal hormones circulating in their system in the first few weeks following birth.
 These hormones can cause pimples to develop on the face (chin, cheeks, forehead and eyelids, for example).
 It’s not uncommon to see baby acne on the chest, neck or back, too.

-Why does my 2 week old acne?
+Why does my 1 month old have acne?